splewis/get5/documentation/docs/configuration.md

 cfg/get5/live.cfg # (3)
 ```

-1. Executed when the warmup/veto phase begins.
+1. Executed when the warmup or map selection phase begins.
 2. Executed when the knife-round starts.
 3. Executed when the game goes live.